elastisys/compliantkubernetes/docs/user-guide/additional-services/rabbitmq.md

 * **Business continuity**: We recommend a highly available setup with three instances.
 * **Disaster recovery**: Note that, because messages are often short-lived and possibly transient, backing them up from under a running node is highly discouraged and can lead to an inconsistent snapshot of the data.
 Generally, disaster recovery for message queue only makes sense for the [dead letter exchange](https://www.rabbitmq.com/dlx.html).
 * **Capacity management**: Your service-specific administrator will ensure RabbitMQ runs on dedicated (i.e., tainted) Kubernetes Nodes, as required to get the best performance.
-* **Incident management**: Your administrator will set up the necessary Probes, dashboards and alerts, to discover issues and resolve them, before they become a problem.
+* **Incident management**: Your administrator will set up the necessary monitors, probes, dashboards and alerts, to discover issues and resolve them, before they become a problem.
 * **Access control**: Your service-specific administrator will hand you the RabbitMQ administrator username and password.
 This will allow you to declare exchanges, queues, bindings, users, virtual hosts and user permissions, as required.

 Compliant Kubernetes recommends the [RabbitMQ Cluster Operator for Kubernetes](https://www.rabbitmq.com/kubernetes/operator/operator-overview.html).

-## Install Prerequisites
+## Accessing a RabbitMQ Cluster

 Before continuing, make sure you have access to the Kubernetes API, as describe [here](/compliantkubernetes/user-guide/setup/).